More pages in this section

 NRL Cowboys House

 Ignatius Park College is extremely proud to be a part of the NRL Cowboys House and has been a supporter since its inception in 2017.
-Currently there are 13 students from the House who complete their schooling at IPC.
+Currently there are 21 students from the House who complete their schooling at IPC, the most of any school in the region!

 What is the NRL Cowboys House?